“A Voice for the Soul of the City”

 WGN Radio, Chicago Tribune

-As a Theatre Producer, Jamie is known for the powerful productions she brings to the stage, and the projects she brings to the recording studio, among these are Pasiones: Songs of the Spanish Civil War, (with Katrina O’Reilly), and the award-winning Hello Dali: From the Sublime to the Surreal, a box office hit during the 2001 Victory Gardens Theater’s Tony-Award winning season.
+As a Theatre and Music Producer, Jamie is known for the powerful productions she brings to the stage, and the projects she brings to the recording studio, among these are Pasiones: Songs of the Spanish Civil War, (with Michael Smith and Katrina O’Reilly), and the award-winning Hello Dali: From the Sublime to the Surreal, a box office hit during the 2001 Victory Gardens Theater’s Tony-Award winning season.
 Other celebrated programs include Songs of the Kerry Madwoman, which sets the poetry of Patricia Monaghan.
 The Gift of the Magi, performed with WGN Radio Host Rick Kogan, has been a highlight.
 In 2014, Jamie produced End of Life/Afterlife, an arts festival in collaboration with St. John’s Church.
 Epitaphs, Apparitions and The Wintry Guest was seen at Prop Thtr.

 “Together their musical palette is pretty astonishing.”Chicago Magazine